Chevyf/Chevyf/README.md

 - 👋 Hi, I’m @Chevyf aka Chevaughn Facey
-- 👀 I’m highly interested in Cloud Technology.
+- 👀 I’m pursuing a career in Cloud Technology.
 - 🌱 I’m currently learning AWS cloud services and pursuing my Solution Architect Associates and Professional Certifications.
-- 💞️ I’m looking to work on varius projects revolving aroung the cloud platform.
+- 💞️ I’m looking to work on varius projects revolving around AWS cloud platform.
 - 📫 If you would like to contact me please feel free to contact me via email @ clfaceyy@gmail.com

 <!---